Answers About The Potential Dangers Of Acetone

-After Dr.’s REMEDY got a shout-out in the Huffington Post for our Enriched Remover, so many of you asked about the potential dangers of acetone.
+After Dr.’s REMEDY got a shout-out in the Huffington Post for its non-acetone REMEDY Remover, so many of you asked about the potential dangers of acetone.

 Q: WHAT'S UP WITH ACETONE?

 A: Acetone is a harsh smelling and highly flammable liquid solvent used to remove things like nail polish, glue, and paint.
 Acetone is used to make plastic, fibers, drugs, and other chemicals.

 Q: WHY IS ACETONE SO BAD FOR OUR NAILS?

 - Acetone leads to extremely dry, damaged, and brittle nails.

 - Constant use of products containing acetone leaves our nails with little to no time to recover and grow.

 - Acetone has dehydrating aspects that can lead to dry cuticles, which can eventually lead to painful hangnails or even infection.

 - In a Huffington Post article a board certified dermatologist addresses: what the heck is acetone and how is it damaging my nails